rpillar/PKI/README.md

 Add code to process roles - *with*
 Collect and display info about a where a module is used.
 Add module dependency graphs
+Fix links within POD
+Add flag so that interface / scripts *only* process source files - not GIT